Toni500github/oshot/README.md

 2. Extract the `opengl32.dll` file into the directory where `oshot.exe` is located
 3. Try to launch it again
 ### Linux
-If when you try to run `./oshot`, it gives an error about not finding `liblept.so.5`, then try to follow these steps:
+- If when you try to run oshot gives linking library errors, then try to use the AppImage release instead.
-1. Make sure tesseract and leptonica are both installed
-2. Run this command as root: `ln -s /usr/lib/libleptonica.so /usr/lib/liblept.so.5`
-3. Try to launch it again
+- If you are using KDE or Gnome in Wayland and running `oshot` or `grim` doesn't work, then you need to take the screenshot from an external tool and either pipe into stdin or use the `-f /path/to/image` flag

-If still errors, please open an [Issue](https://github.com/Toni500github/oshot/issues) and take a screenshot of the error appearing in the console when executing `oshot.exe`
+If still errors, please open an [Issue](https://github.com/Toni500github/oshot/issues) and take a screenshot/paste the text of the error appearing in the console when executing oshot
 ## Usage
 https://github.com/user-attachments/assets/ac505de6-0818-4d67-bb51-064d86f1f970